couchbaselabs/agent-catalog/README.md

 # rosetta-lc

-A collection of LangChain-specific tools to be used with [rosetta-core](https://github.com/couchbaselabs/rosetta-core).
+A collection of LangChain-specific classes and functions to be used with [rosetta-core](https://github.com/couchbaselabs/rosetta-core).
 This package currently includes a LangChain agent that interfaces with Capella for its LLM calls.

 ## Building From Source